deepgram/kur/docs/source/install.rst

 	kur --version

 If Kur prints out a version, everything is working great!
-Now move on to the :ref:`the_examples` or the :doc:`tutorial` and start building awesome models!
+Now move on to the :ref:`in_depth_examples` or the :doc:`tutorial` and start building awesome models!

 Usage
 -----

-You can look at Kur's usage like this:
+You can view Kur's usage like this:

 .. code-block:: bash

 	kur --help

 You'll typically be using Kur in commands like ``kur train model.yml`` or ``kur test model.yml``.
-You'll see these in the :ref:`the_examples`, which is where you should head to next!
+You'll see these in the :ref:`in_depth_examples`, which is where you should head to next!